Animaxx/A-IOSHelper/README.md

 More information: http://animaxx.github.io/A-IOSHelper

+## Compiled framework download
+Please [click here](http://animaxx.github.io/A-IOSHelper/release/A_IOSHelper.framework.zip) to download the zip file of the framework.

 ## How to use
 In A-IOSHelper, all functions are having the A_prefix, so we can get advantage from IDE's hint.